Crazy Frog: Other media

 On 1 July 2005, UK-based publishers Digital Jesters announced that they had acquired the rights to the video game license for Crazy Frog.
 Crazy Frog Racer (featuring the Annoying Thing) was released on December 2005 on PlayStation 2 and PC as a racing game.
 A year later in 2006 a sequel was released, titled Crazy Frog Racer 2.

 A string of Crazy Frog merchandise was released in the UK.

 In 2005, the German production company The League of Good People was in talks with broadcasters about a TV series based on Crazy Frog.
-The TV series was cancelled.

 Crazy Frog toured Australia in late 2005, beginning in Perth on 4 December and continuing through other major capital cities.
 He made appearances at numerous shopping centres and major hospitals around the country.

 In 2007, the Animation World Network wrote in connection with The Annoying Thing that there was a "planned feature film" to "be completed by the end of next year" into an animated feature film.
-The feature film was cancelled.

 In 2017, a documentary called The Not So Crazy Frog was released, originally made in 2012.